superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 # Optimizing RAG with Hybrid Search & Reranking

 Hybrid search emerges as a powerful approach for information retrieval, captivating the attention of AI developers worldwide.
 Its ability to combine the strengths of different search methods promises to unlock new levels of effectiveness and accuracy.
-Compared to traditional methods, hybrid search boasts greater flexibility and adaptability, allowing it to tackle a wider range of information needs.
+Compared to simple semantic search, hybrid search boasts greater flexibility and adaptability, allowing it to tackle a wider range of information needs.
 This potent combination holds immense potential for various applications, including natural language processing tasks like question answering and text summarization.

-Here, we will delve deeply into the nuances of Hybrid search, the highly coveted approach for enhancing the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)** , thereby enhancing its potential to deliver impactful and insightful text generation across various domains.
+Here, we will delve deeply into its nuances, the highly coveted approach for enhancing the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)** , thereby enhancing its potential to deliver impactful and insightful text generation across various domains.

 ## What is Hybrid Search?

+In current Retrieval-Augmented Generation (RAG) systems, word embeddings are used to represent data in the vector database and vector similarity search is commonly used for searching through them.
+While there are keyword-based representations like Bag-of-words (BoW), word embeddings remain the preferred method for LLMs and RAG systems because they capture semantic relationships between words.

-Conventional vector similarity search alone works well even when there are typos in the query because these typically don’t alter the overall meaning of the sentence.
-However, for precise word or abbreviation matching, a vector similarity search may not suffice because the abbreviations and names (keywords) just dissolve in the vector embeddings along with the words around them.
+Vector similarity search has its strengths, particularly when dealing with queries that contain typos, as these usually don’t change the overall intent of the sentence.
+However, when it comes to precise matching of words or abbreviations, vector similarity search may fall short.
+This is because specific abbreviations and names, or keywords, can get lost in the vector embeddings along with the surrounding words.

+Keyword search alone (even though earlier used in search engines) also cannot fetch relevant results as they fail to capture the semantic relationships or meaning in word embeddings.
+For example, a keyword search will relate the words *“the river bank”* and *“the Bank of America”* even though there is no actual connection.
+Keyword search could potentially utilize vector search, although the prevailing approach among most tools is to implement it via a distinct methodology.
+This disparity underscores the relevance of Hybrid Search in such scenarios.

 Thus we combine the best from vector search and keyword search algorithms while mitigating their limitations, to create a keyword-sensitive semantic search approach which is called “Hybrid Search”.
 As the name suggests, hybrid search is fundamentally the combination of one or more search approaches.

 Take a peek into how Microsoft discusses this concept in their [article](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167): “Azure AI Search: Outperforming vector search with hybrid retrieval and ranking capabilities”.

 ## Use cases for Hybrid Search